radumarias/syncoxiders/website/pages/poc-demo.md

 ## Troubleshooting

-In case you experience any inconsistencies in the way the files are synced, or not synced for that matter, you can delete the `<PATH-REPO>` directory and run it again.
+In case you experience any inconsistencies in the way the files are synced, or not synced for that matter, you can delete the `repo` directory and run it again.
 It will see all files as new but will not copy them to the oher side if hey are already present in here and with the same content, it wil just copy the new or changed ones.
-For a more robust first time sync after you removed the `<PATH-REPO>` directory you should run the command with `--checksum` first time to compare also the `MD5 hash` when checking for changed files in `<PATH1-MNT>` compared to `<PATH2-MNT>`.
-This will result in a union from both `<PATH1-MNT>` and `<PATH2-MNT>`, no deletes will be made this first time.
+For a more robust first time sync after you removed the `repo` directory you should run the command with `--checksum` first time to compare also the `MD5 hash` when checking for changed files in `path1` compared to `path2`.
+This will result in a union from both `path1` and `path2`, no deletes will be made this first time.
 After that you can run without the flag if you don't want to use the `MD5 hash` to determine changes.

 ## Logs

-It doesn't print each change in logs, but just one in 100 changes, so it won't clutter the logs.
+It doesn't print each change in logs, but every 100th change, so it won't clutter the logs.

 ## Compile it from source code